Charam: Soundtrack

 The film's music was composed by G. Devarajan.
 A version of the song "Man Mohanaa Bade Jhoote" from the Hindi film Seema is used in the film.

 Reception

 The film attained critical appreciation but was not a commercial success.
 Nevertheless, the film is considered a breakthrough in independent cinema in Malayalam.
 Most of Backer's films won big at Kerala State Film Awards and National Film Awards.
 However, Backer refused to send Charam to be considered for any award because he objected to the addition of some sex sequences and unwanted scenes in the film eying commercial benefit.

+Additional information

+Mammooty, then an aspiring actor, was interested in the role of Charlie in the movie.
+Director Backer thought someone with a rugged look would be better suited for the role.
+Eventually, the role went to Siddiq, a Kozhikode-based actor.For this movie, actor Prem Nazir reportedly chose to work for nearly half his regular remuneration.